chen42/slides/antiviral.md

 	* At Day 5, virus was not isolated from any participants receiving 400 or 800 mg (11.1% virus positive in placebo)
 	* Adverse effect
 		* headache, insomnia, incrase alanine aminotransferase

 ---

+## Antiviral Agent Summary

+* Understand the genome of the virus
+	* RNA
+	* double stranded DNA
+	* partially double stranded DNA
+* Understand the life cycle of the virus
+	* entry
+	* replication
+	* protein synthesis
+	* release
+* Understand the MoA of treatments
+* Understand the how mutation of virus can evade the action of treatment agents.

+---

 ## Additional reading